37 Probability Interview Questions and Answers (Updated for 2024)

 Overview

-Probability questions are often asked in both data science and data analytics interviews at FAANG companies and other big tech firms.
+Probability interview questions are often asked in both data science and data analytics fields at FAANG companies and other big tech firms.

 Testing your probability knowledge provides companies with a good idea of your analytical reasoning skills and intelligence, and they often take the form of a case study.
 You will be given a scenario and then asked to compute the probability for that given scenario.
 Besides case studies, conceptual questions are common too.